 - Chronic gut inflammation: food allergies such as gluten, the protein found in wheat, barley, rye, and their derivatives add to the autoimmune condition of Hashimoto’s thyroiditis.
 Gluten sensitivity (“allergy”) affects an estimated 35% percent of the general population.

 - Suboptimal nutrition furthers thyroid dysfunction: iodine, B vitamins, vitamin A, vitamin D, omega-3 fatty acids, selenium, and zinc can easily be lacking in the diet.
-The best sources of these are from herbal/plant-source nutritionals or diet, not from synthetic vitamin pills.

 Why your physician can easily miss low thyroid hormone function